-“The people of this district want good quality services without massive tax increases.
+“The people of this district want high-quality services without massive tax increases.
 We are paying more than enough in taxes, but spending is out of control.
 I’d like to change that.”

 Over the last 20 years government spending has soared, while many of our problems, including traffic congestion, have only gotten worse.
 One of Dave’s top priorities is to prioritize spending so the 33rd District’s needs can be funded while keeping taxes low and spending at or below current levels.
 He aspires to be a statesman, not a politician!

-In the House of Delegates, Dave serves on the Transportation Committee, Science and Technology Committee, and Education Committee.
-He also serves on two interim study commissions, the Northern Virginia Transportation Commission (NVTC) and the Joint Commission on Technology and Science (JCOTS).
+In the House of Delegates, Dave serves on the Transportation Committee, the Education Committee, and the Counties, Cities and Towns Committee.
+He also serves on one interim study commission, the Commission on School Construction and Modernization.
 More information about Del.
 LaRock's legislation is available here.
 The Virginia Public Access Project (VPAP) also provides District 33 campaign finance and ethics disclosure information here.